nihalahmed/GameCenterManager/README.md

 1. Add the `GameKit` and `SystemConfiguration` frameworks to your Xcode project
 2. Add the following classes (can be found in the *GC Manager* folder) to your Xcode project (make sure to select Copy Items in the dialog):
-   -  GameCenterManager
+   -  GameCenterManager (GameCenterManager-Mac on OS X)
    -  Reachability
    -  NSDataAES256
-3. Open the `GameCenterManager.h` file and change the `kGameCenterManagerKey` constant to the secret key you want to use for encryption/decryption
+3. Open the `GameCenterManager.h` (`GameCenterManager-Mac.h` on OS X) file and change the `kGameCenterManagerKey` constant to the secret key you want to use for encryption/decryption
-4. Import the `GameCenterManager.h` file
+4. Import the `GameCenterManager.h` file (`GameCenterManager-Mac.h` on OS X)
 5. Add the delegate `GameCenterManagerDelegate` to your header file, then set the delegate in your implementation and add any delegates you'd like to use (see **Delegates**):

         [[GameCenterManager sharedManager] setDelegate:self];